antpearson/Mixd-CSS-Framework/README.md

 - **This is a mobile-first framework**
 - **This framework uses [Sass](http://sass-lang.com/)** to generate CSS
 - All site assets must be placed within the `/assets/` folder
-- Working `.scss` / Sass files are found in the `/assets/sass` folder
+- Working `.scss` / Sass files are found in the `/assets/scss` folder
 - All primary styles are placed in the `/core` folder
-- Styles are categorised into separations as per [SMACSS](http://goo.gl/dIB5j)
+- HTML Classes follow [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) naming conventions
 - Practise OOCSS principles and **never be afraid to use CSS classes** where appropriate

 #### Read